IMM9O/ng-custom-element/README.md

 }
 ```

-### Build
+## Build

-Run `npm run build:elements` to build the element.
+Run `npm run build:card` to build the element.
 The build artifacts will be stored in the elements/ directory.

+## How to use this project

+1. Type `npm install` in your termainal to install packages dependencies
+2. Type `npm run start:card` in your termainal to start card project
+3. You code live and running at [http://localhost:4200](http://localhost:4200/#)